5 DIY Car Wash Soap Alternatives Found in Your Home (Easy to Use!)

 Why not just use a store-bought car wash soap and be done with it?
 Commercial-grade soaps are convenient and effective.
 But do you really know what’s inside of them?

-Commercial car wash soaps are specifically designed to be tough on dirt and gentle on your car’s paint.
-And they’re chock full of chemicals.
+Commercial car wash soaps are specifically designed to be tough on dirt and gentle on your car’s paint—and are also chock full of chemicals.
 If you like to know what’s inside your soaps, you might want to make your own.

 Now, let’s take a look at some of the best DIY car wash soap solutions you can try.